New statistical methodology for second level global sensitivity analysis

 \section{Application of GSA2 methodology}

-In this part, our proposed methodology is first applied to an analytical model.
-The three different options proposed in Section \ref{unique-law} to genarate the unique sample are studied and compared.
-Moreover, the benefit of this new methodology comparing to a "double loop" approach is highlighted.
-Thereafter, the whole methodology is applied to a nuclear study case simulating a severe nuclear reactor accident.
+First, the performance of our methodology is studied through simulated data.
+More specifically, the drawing density options presented in Section \ref{unique-law} are studied and compared.
+Moreover, we shed light on the benefit of this approach compared to the \enquote{double-loop} one.
+Secondly, the methodology is applied on a nuclear case study simulating a severe nuclear reactor accident.